 - Have the patient use a separate bathroom, if they can.

-- Don’t share towels, bedding, dishes, drinking glasses, cups, or eating utensils with the patient.
+- Don’t share towels, bedding, dishes, drinking glasses, cups, eating utensils, or electronics (such as a cell phone or tablet) with the patient.

 Clean your hands often